Estimating treatment effects with competing intercurrent events in randomized controlled trials: Intercurrent events in randomized controlled trials

-Both types of ICEs lead to unmeasured primary outcomes at the pre-specified landmark time because the outcome cannot be observed or may not even be well-defined when a treatment-related ICE occurs.
-To ensure the estimand is clinically interpretable and relevant, we apply different strategies tailored to the nature of the ICE.
-For ICEs that are plausibly unrelated to treatment (e.g., treatment discontinuation due to relocation or administrative withdrawal), we apply the \emph{hypothetical strategy}, which imagines a scenario where the ICE did not occur.
-This enables estimation of the treatment effect as if the patient had remained on treatment and in the study as planned, under the assumption that the ICE time is conditionally independent of the outcome given treatment and baseline covariates.
-This assumption is reasonable in settings where the ICE arises from external or administrative factors that are not influenced by post-randomization conditions.
-For example, if a patient relocates for personal reasons unrelated to their health status or treatment response, then, conditional on baseline characteristics and assigned treatment, the occurrence of this ICE can be viewed as independent of the patient's outcome.
-In contrast, for treatment-related ICEs (e.g., treatment discontinuation due to adverse events or lack of efficacy), we apply the \emph{composite variable strategy}, treating the ICE itself as an indication of treatment failure, as such events signify that the patient is unable to continue treatment.
+Motivated by this mismatch and to ensure the estimand is clinically interpretable and relevant, we apply different strategies tailored to the nature of the IE. For IEs that are plausibly unrelated to the biological effect of the treatment (e.g., treatment discontinuation due to relocation or administrative withdrawal), we apply the \emph{hypothetical strategy}, which imagines a scenario where the IE did not occur.
+This enables estimation of the treatment effect as if the patient had remained on treatment and in the study as planned, under the assumption that the IE time is conditionally independent of the outcome given treatment and baseline covariates.
+This assumption is reasonable in settings where the IE arises from external or administrative factors that are not influenced by post-randomization conditions.
+For example, if a patient relocates for personal reasons unrelated to their health status or treatment response, then, conditional on baseline characteristics and assigned treatment, the occurrence of this IE can be viewed as independent of the patient's outcome.
+In contrast, for effect-informative IEs (e.g., treatment discontinuation due to adverse events or lack of efficacy), we apply the \emph{composite variable strategy}, treating the IE itself as an indication of treatment failure, as such events signify that the patient is unable to continue treatment.
 A formal definition and discussion of this strategy are provided in Section~\ref{sec::identification}.
-Combining the two strategies enhances the interpretability of the estimand and ensures it better reflects clinically relevant questions, as no single strategy can adequately address both types of ICEs.
+Combining the two strategies enhances the interpretability of the estimand and ensures it better reflects clinically relevant questions, as no single strategy can adequately address both types of IEs.
 Specifically, it would be inappropriate to classify a patient as a non-responder if they discontinue treatment due to relocation, and it is of limited clinical relevance to consider a hypothetical scenario in which adverse events do not occur.
-This approach is consistent with regulatory guidance, which recommends applying different strategies depending on the type of ICE involved \citep{international2019addendum,kang2022incorporating}.
+This approach is consistent with regulatory guidance, which recommends applying different strategies depending on the type of IE involved \citep{international2019addendum,kang2022incorporating,kahan2024estimands}.